 First and foremost in any assessment of a manuscript's authenticity is the identity of its author.
 The writer of "The Valley Manuscript" is no descendant publishing her ancestor's memoirs, but she cleverly gives the impression that she is by describing her manuscript as being "from a collection of archives known in our household ..."
 To the contrary, Fanny Fielding was a pseudonym of Mary Jane Stith Upshur, a 19th-century author of poetry and prose who submitted manuscripts to numerous southern literary magazines, at times under other pseudonyms and at times anonymously.
 One of her anonymous works is a novel entitled "Confederate Notes".

-These four points and additional commentary were published sixty-three years before the publication of this page.
-That was seventy-nine years after the original publication of "The Valley Manuscript".
+These three points and additional commentary were published sixty-three years before the publication of this page ...

-In February 1948, a Virginia newspaper published an article entitled "Bogus Portrait Supplements Old 'Valley Manuscript' Hoax".
-The article includes the following criticism by Judge Lunsford L. Lewis, a direct descendant of Margaret (Lynn) Lewis:
+In February 1948, the Richmond, Virginia newspaper published an article entitled "Bogus Portrait Supplements Old 'Valley Manuscript' Hoax".
+The article includes the following criticism by Judge Lunsford L. Lewis, a direct descendant of Margaret:

 "Bogus Portrait Supplements 'Old Valley Manuscript' Hoax"

-Note: The amount of text on and physical size of these pages result necessarily in very large image file sizes (7.5 mg and 5.0 mg).
-If you are unable to open or download them, we will be happy to email .jpg files, free of charge, upon request to Lynneage @ h-o-l.com.
+Note: The amount of text on and physical size of these pages result necessarily in very large image file sizes.
+If you are unable to open or download them, we will be happy to email .jpg files, free of charge, upon request to Lynneage @ comcast.net.

 This article also briefly mentions an earlier critique which describes the manuscript as "a very good short historical novel ... or ... if you will ... one of the cleverest pieces of forgery I know of."
-That critique appeared seventy-one years after the first publication of the manuscript and seventy-one years before this page.
+That critique appeared seventy-one years after the first publication of the manuscript.

-"The Valley Manuscript" is a very romantic, but fictionalized account which deceivingly embellishes history with pure fantasy and, thereby, leads astray many Lynn genealogists in search of Scottish ancestors.
-"The Richmond Times-Dispatch" expose of the manuscript reveals the story's lack of credibility more thoroughly than does this page.
-Also discussing a bogus portrait of Margaret Lynn Lewis, the expose concludes: "Margaret Lynn Lewis, the first lady of Augusta, has indeed been shabbily treated.
+"The Valley Manuscript" is a very romantic but fictionalized account which deceivingly embellishes history with pure fantasy and thereby leads astray many Lynn genealogists in search of Scottish ancestors.
+"The Richmond Times-Dispatch" exposť of the manuscript reveals the story's lack of credibility more thoroughly than does this page.
+Also discussing a bogus portrait of Margaret (Lynn) Lewis, the exposť concludes: "Margaret Lynn Lewis, the first lady of Augusta, has indeed been shabbily treated.
 She, the wife of a pioneer and the mother of Virginia heroes, deserves something better of posterity than a faked journal and a phony portrait."

 As mentioned earlier, Fielding's story does contain some truth.
-Margaret Lynn Lewis did indeed come to the U.S. with her husband from County Donegal, Northern Ireland.
+Margaret did indeed come to the U.S. with her husband from County Donegal, Northern Ireland.
 However, the manuscript's claim that she was born in Scotland in 1693 cannot be proven, certainly not on the word of the manuscript itself.
 However, neither can it be disproven.
 A thorough search of Scottish births and baptisms for the years 1690 through 1695 reveals no Margaret Lynn, Linn, etc. born during those years; but of course some parish records have not survived.
 All things considered, though, it is also equally possible that she was born in Donegal, where in fact she married John Lewis and where Lynns had owned property since 1609 ~ see Lynns of Londonderry, Donegal and Tyrone.

-Unfortunately, precious little has survived in the way of documented Irish family history from the time Margaret Lynn Lewis was born until she and John left for America.
-Birth and marriage records prior to the mid 19th century, particularly for Protestants, are virtually non-existent; and all Irish wills of the period were lost in the 1922 fire at the Public Records Office.
+Unfortunately, precious little has survived in the way of documented Irish family history from the time Margaret was born until she and John left for America.
+Birth and marriage records prior to the mid 19th century, particularly for Protestants, are virtually non-existent; and all Irish wills of the period were lost in the 1922 bombing and fire at the Belfast court house.
 What does survive from Margaret's lifetime consists primarily of things such as land records, flax growers lists, religious returns, and muster rolls.

-At the same time, Margaret is included in the 1758 Fredericksburg, Virginia will of her brother, Dr. William Lynn, also an immigrant from Ulster.** While the will does not provide the names of their parents, it suggests that they were William and Ann Lynn; and it does tell us a great deal about the family.
+At the same time, Margaret is included in the 1757 Fredericksburg, Virginia will of her brother, Dr. William Lynn (below), also an immigrant from Ulster.
+The will does not provide the names of their parents, but it does tell us a great deal about the family.